 17. Scammers frequently impersonate legitimate businesses

-Hiya’s 2022 State of the Call survey found that 62% of scam calls had the scammer lie about who they were.
+Hiya’s 2022 State of the Call survey found that scammers lied about who they were in 62% of scam calls.
 This has led to 12% of victims ceasing contact with the impersonated business.

 18. The UK was the 4th most-spammed country in 2020